Are you a young person aged 14-21?

 Our mentors on Advantage are staff at the football club community organisation who have experience working with people your age and talking about the kind of issues or worries that you might have.
-We have mentors of different ages, genders and ethnicities so we are happy to help listen to what kind of person you feel you might get along with.
+We have mentors of different ages, genders and ethnicities so we are happy to listen to what kind of person you feel you might get along with.

-Your mentor has had training in this kind of mentoring, but mainly they are focused on building a good rapport with you and getting to know what you would like to achieve from the programme.
+Your mentor has had training in this kind of mentoring, but mainly they are focused on building a good relationship with you and getting to know what you would like to achieve from the programme.
 They are happy to tailor the sessions to suit what you want to get out of it, so feel free to let them know what you would like to talk about or what you would like support with.

 Meet the club mentors....

-I was born in Brazil and moved to the UK in 2001, always resided in East London and attended Rokeby school for boys in Stratford before they moved it to Canning Town.
-Being immigrants we had no knowledge of the support available to me as a young person, so most of the times I had to figure life out by myself.
+I was born in Brazil and moved to the UK in 2001, always resided in East London and attended Rokeby School for Boys in Stratford before they moved it to Canning Town.
+Being immigrants, we had no knowledge of the support available to me as a young person, so most of the times I had to figure life out by myself.